A TDF Autism Friendly Performance

 New York City

-Limit eight tickets per order.
-Wheelchair tickets will also be available for purchase online.
+Limit eight (8) tickets per order.
+Wheelchair-accessible seats will be available.

 This is a special performance for individuals on the autism spectrum, as well as people with other developmental or cognitive disabilities who may benefit, not for the general public.

 You do not need to be a TDF member to purchase tickets.

 Age recommendation: The show is recommended for ages 6 and up.
 All persons entering the theatre must have a ticket regardless of age.
 Children under age 2 will not be admitted.

 Running time: 2 hours and 30 minutes including a 15-minute intermission

 About the show: Based on the animated blockbuster of the same name, Disney's Tony-winning musical The Lion King has been experienced by more than 100 million people worldwide.
 It's the story of Simba, an adventurous lion cub who is next in line to be king of the Pride Lands, a region in the African savanna.
 An unexpected tragedy forces him to flee but eventually he returns to claim his place in the circle of life.

 Accessibility: This theatre has escalators and limited access to an elevator.
 Wheelchair accessible.
 Accessible restrooms are available.

 COVID-19 safety information: Masks are optional but encouraged for all guests.
 Seating will be at full capacity.